Intellectual Property Protection for Software: What to KnowPatent Law ResourcesUtility Patent

 History of IP Software Law

 Software as IP has a stormy history, with most problems coming from software developers seeking patents for their software.
-The question of whether or not software can receive a patent is a complicated one, which Supreme Court cases can't even completely answer.
+The question of whether or not the software can receive a patent is a complicated one, which Supreme Court cases can't even completely answer.
 In fact, lots of people still believe that you can't get a patent for software.

 Unpatentable things include the following: